- Interested in Gator website builder? Check out the website here

+Signing up for Gator Website Builder is simple and straightforward.
 The interface is familiar, and generally easy to use.
 A left-hand sidebar enables managing key areas of your hosting (websites, domains), while the opening screen prompts you to create your website, and once you're up and running, gives you a few very basic stats (unique visitors, total visits, page views, bounce rate.)

 The editing interface is familiar and straightforward.
 A left-hand sidebar enables adding various types of content to the site; a toolbar at the top of the screen has a range of essential functions (page navigation, undo/ redo, desktop or mobile views, Save, Preview and Publish options), and the rest of the screen is reserved for the content of your current page.

-For all this power, smart design keeps Gator easy to use.
+Smart design keeps Gator easy to use.
 Key functions are available in a click or two, and most of the complicated stuff is tucked away where it won't baffle newbies.
 Overall, it's a well-balanced editor which has plenty to offer both first-timers and more demanding users.

 Adding a blog to your Gator site, and managing it afterwards, is quick and easy.

+The process starts by selecting your preferred templates.
 New blog posts are created using a subset of the standard page editor.
-There are all the usual text formatting commands, but you don't get access to the main editing widgets, and the Add Element box only allows for the insertion of images, videos, lines, headings and paragraphs.
+There are all the usual text formatting commands, but you don't get access to the main editing widgets, and the Add Element button only allows for the insertion of images, videos, lines, headings and paragraphs.
 If you want to add a map, or an image gallery, or any of the other components available in the main editor, you're out of luck.

 There's no option to schedule posts, unfortunately.
 Blog comments are supported by the Facebook comments system only, which can't be controlled or configured in any way.
 The blog has one advanced feature in its optional RSS support, but otherwise it's very much about the basics only.

-None of this begins to compete in depth and power with specialist ecommerce providers like Shopify, but Gator is undeniably easy to use, and much cheaper.
-You could add three or four products within a few minutes, shipping and tax calculations (with international support) are built in, PayPal integration enables taking payments right away, and creating a Stripe account gets you card support, too.
-Experienced users won't be impressed, but Gator Website Designer could be a reasonable choice for creating a simple web store.
+None of this begins to compete in depth and power with specialist e-commerce providers like Shopify, but Gator is undeniably easy to use, and much cheaper.
+You could manually add three or four products in a few minutes.
+Shipping and tax calculations (with international support) are built in, PayPal integration enables taking payments right away, and creating a Stripe account gets you card support, too.
+There’s also an option for Cash on Delivery.